alankent/OrdinaryCartoonMaker/README.md

 ![Shot Tab](./docs/ShotTab.png)

-Enter the shot number, recording type (movie file or a single still frame that I sometimes use between parts), camera type, and camera position to create a new shot sub-sub-sequence under a part sub-sequence.
+Enter the shot number, recording type (movie file or a single still frame that I sometimes use between parts), camera type, main camera, and Cinemachine camera to create a new shot sub-sub-sequence under a part sub-sequence.
+You can also optionally provide values for a light to add to a scene (typically the sun), what cloud mode to use, and wind characteristics.

 The recording type is used to create a Unity Recorder track for a movie file (I use WebM as the Recorder video file format as I get better quality files than when using MP4).

-I create camera prefabs in `Assets/Ordinary Cartoon Maker/Templates/Camera Types` to hold a main camera and a Cinemachine virtual camera.
-I may create additional virtual cameras in a shot, but I always have at least one.
+The main camera and Cinemachine cameras are created separately as you can add many Cinemachine cameras to a shot, but there is only ever one main camera.
 The different prefabs are for different main camera settings (e.g. different depth of field settings or HDRP settings).

 ### Character